mednche/mednche.github.io/index.md

 ## Awards

-* [IALEIA Award for Excellence: Individual](https://mednche.github.io/2018/05/04/IALEIA-award.html) - 2018.
+* [IALEIA Police Award for Excellence: Individual](https://mednche.github.io/2018/05/04/IALEIA-award.html) - 2018.
 The Award recognises individuals for outstanding contributions as intelligence analysts utilising intelligence products leading to the achievement of the organisation’s objectives.

 ## Talks & presentations